When capitalized in this Contract, the following terms have the following meanings:

 E. Sale of Unpasteurized Milk Products

-The Market does not allow the sale of "raw" or unpasteurized milk either for human or animal consumption.
-If the Market Master determines that a vendor has sold or is attempting to sell milk that is "raw" or unpasteurized, the Market Master shall, with the consent of GLC, revoke the Vendor's vending privileges immediately.
+The Market does not allow the sale of “raw” or unpasteurized milk either for human or animal consumption.
+If GLC determines that a vendor has sold or is attempting to sell milk that is “raw” or unpasteurized, GLC shall revoke the Vendor’s vending privileges immediately.

 F. Procedures for Determining Compliance or Violations

-2. The Market Master will notify a Vendor if one or more of the Vendor's products offered for sale at the Market appears to violate a Product Rule or is being investigated to determine if it violates a Product Rule or otherwise does not comply with these Terms and Policies.
-The Market Master may arrange for an inspection of the Vendor's production location and methods, with such inspection to be conducted by GLC, the Market Master ( or designee) and by a Market Board member (or designee).
-The Market Master, with consent of GLC, will immediately terminate the vending privileges of any Vendor refusing to allow such an inspection.
+2. GLC will notify a Vendor if one or more of the Vendor’s products offered for sale at the Market appears to violate a Product Rule or is being investigated to determine if it violates a Product Rule or otherwise does not comply with these Terms and Policies.
+GLC may arrange for an inspection of the Vendor’s production location and methods, with such inspection to be conducted by GLC or its designee.
+GLC will immediately terminate the vending privileges of any Vendor refusing to allow such an inspection.

-3. The Market Master will at all times retain the authority to request a Vendor to correct any failure to comply with these Terms and Policies immediately, and to suspend the vending privileges of any Vendor who fails to make the required protection.
+3. GLC will always retain the authority to request a Vendor to correct any failure to comply with these Terms and Policies immediately, and to suspend the vending privileges of any Vendor who fails to make the required protection.

-6. A Vendor whose vending privileges have been terminated will not be eligible to re-apply to become a Vendor until at least 12 months have expired following the date on which the Vendor's vending privileges were terminated.
-Reinstatement will require the approval of at least two-thirds of the members of the Market Board.
+4. A Vendor whose vending privileges have been terminated will not be eligible to re-apply to become a Vendor until at least 12 months have expired following the date on which the Vendor's vending privileges were terminated.

-7. Notwithstanding any other provision in these Terms and Conditions, GLC may terminated a Vendor's vending privileges and the Vendor's Contract at any time if GLC, the City, or Purdue determine in its or their reasonable judgment that a Vendor has failed to comply with any provision in these Terms and Policies.
+5. Notwithstanding any other provision in these Terms and Conditions, GLC may terminate a Vendor's vending privileges and the Vendor's Contract at any time if GLC, the City, or Purdue determines in its or their reasonable judgment that a Vendor has failed to comply with any provision in these Terms and Policies.
 No Vending Fees will be refunded.

 A. Amount of Vendor Fees Each Vendor shall pay the following non-refundable Vendor Fees: